vrandall66/front-end-submissions-public/1710/mod-3/personal-projects/Ricardo-Viera/after-2.md

 Getting the API to consistently work.
 Testing terrifies me.
 I toil over design decitions.
 I need to just run with an idea.

 #### Deliverables for next checkin:
+- you need to grab info from the API
+- you need leverage router more
+  - look into es6 generators to help you do this.
+- work on scoring
+- work on testing.
+- style this.